ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 **Bridge:**

-The means for the transfer of information and digital assets between between Layer 2s, Layer 1s, and Sidechains.
+The means for the transfer of information and digital assets between Layer 2s, Layer 1s, and Sidechains.

 **Developer:**